HomerReid/TranslatePPTX/README.md

  + once in full with indices `(M,N)=(3,0),` and

- + a second time split into three pieces with indices `(M,N)=(3,1) (3,2) (3,3)`.
+ + again split into three pieces with indices `(M,N)=(3,1) (3,2) (3,3)`.

+This is discussed in more detail [below](README.md#ShapesRuns)

 ### Step 2: Edit text strings